Lechatroger/microbit_BLE_services_nodes/README.md

 # DRAFT IN PROGRESS!
-Node-RED functions for microbit
+Node-RED functions for microbit Bluetooth Low Energy services

 One Paragraph of project description goes here